Bank of England joins US Fed in keeping interest rates unchanged after inflation declines

 Those who backed a quarter-point hike said the surprise drop in inflation was due to one-off factors and judged that overall there was evidence of more “persistent inflationary pressures.”

-Inflation is still way above the bank’s target rate of 2% and higher than in any other Group of Seven major economy.
-With that in mind, the bank indicated that borrowing rates won't be cut anytime soon.

-“Monetary policy would need to be sufficiently restrictive for sufficiently long to return inflation to the 2% target,” the bank said.
-“Further tightening in monetary policy would be required if there were evidence of more persistent inflationary pressures.”

 Higher interest rates, which cool the economy by making it more expensive to borrow and bearing down on spending, have contributed to bringing down inflation worldwide.
-Though most economies have avoided falling into recession, economic growth is subdued in many parts of the world.
+Though most economies have avoided falling into recession, economic growth is subdued in many parts of the world and fears remain that the British economy could start to see output shrinking in coming months.

+“While the bank has suggested it could hike again if inflation proves to be more than expected, it is likely that interest rates have now peaked," said Luke Bartholomew, senior economist at asset management firm abrdn.
+“The economy is deteriorating rapidly, and we expect a recession later this year.”

 While the decision to leave rates unchanged is a welcome development, it doesn't mean that Britain's cost-of-living crisis has ended.
 Inflation, though lower than expected, remains relatively high, as do food and energy costs.